bjk127/Tax-Fraud-and-NLP-Demo/README.md

 ```

-## Wikipedia Articles
+## 2) Wikipedia Articles

-In addition to relevant policy and research papers, a corpus could be formed using web articles, such as the news, Wikipedia pages with key words (e.g., tax fraud, anti-corruption).
-While web-scraping techniques and news APIs are able to rapidly search and mine articles
+Furthermore, consider a corpus formed using web articles, such as the news, Wikipedia pages with key words (e.g., tax fraud, anti-corruption).
+While web-scraping techniques and news APIs are able to rapidly search and mine numerous numbers of articles, I create a small corpus of 13 pertinent Wikipedia pages on tax fraud, saved as `html_urls`.

 1) Tax Avoidance - https://en.wikipedia.org/wiki/Tax_avoidance
 2) Tax Shelters - https://en.wikipedia.org/wiki/Tax_shelter